Overview

 Unfortunately, most of original proposed specifications are not included in the final Java EE 8.
 And in a long period, the development were paused for some unknown reasons.

-At the same time, IBM worked together with Redhat and other Java communities and launched a new MicroProfile which targets lightweight Java EE and cloud native applications.
+At the same time, IBM worked together with Redhat and other Java communities and launched a new which targets lightweight Java EE and cloud native applications.

 Currently, Microprofile is also part of Eclipse EE4j project.